clux/modul8/Readme.md

  - `target`         File to write to (must be referenced by your template).
  - `domains`        Object of form domainName, domainPath in no particular order.
 Think of these as your require paths on the browser.
 You can define as many/few as you want, but you need at least one 'main' domain.
- We use an array for this interface rather than an object because order may become important.
-At the moment, all non-client code gets included first, then all the client code.
- - `mainDomain`     What key in above domains parameter is the main domain?
-Default 'app'.
+ - `mainDomain`     Specifies what key in above domains parameter is the main domain name.
+Default is 'app'.
  - `data`           Object of form key,val == name, pullFn.
 This will make the output of the pullFn requireable on the browser under 'data::name'.
 Useful for generating dynamic (app specific) data in the targetjs.
  - `entryPoint`     Name of the main file from which your app is launched.
 Defaults to 'main.coffee'.
 It must lie on the 'mainDomain'.
- - `namespace`      Global variable to encapsulate browser state to.
+ - `namespace`      Global variable to encapsulate browser code into.
 Defaults to 'Brownie'.
 Unless you go digging in the output source, this should never need to be referenced directly.
  - `libDir`         Directory to find external libraries that you wish to include outside of the require system.
  - `libFiles`       List of files to include in order.
 Note: libDir+libFiles[i] must exist for all i.
  - `libsOnlyTarget` Optional file to write lib files to.
 This makes the output of brownie quickly distinguishable from your big libraries, and people won't have to redownload that part of the code everytime you change your app code.